 An example of a city moving closer towards smart IoT infrastructure is the city of Herning in Denmark, which implemented the WasteHero solution.
-One of the goals was to optimize their existing waste management in the hopes of minimizing costs, reducing CO2 emissions and in general facilitate a greener and more sustainable city.
+One of the goals was to optimize their existing waste management to minimize costs, reduce CO2 emissions and in general, facilitate a greener and more sustainable city.

-The gathered data from the installed sensors provided a much better insight for further possibilities of optimization.
+The gathered data from the installed sensors provided better insight into further optimisation possibilities.
 It was the beginning of a significant change in their existing waste management system.

 Herning eventually installed 125 additional sensors to secure further savings.
 Ultimately, by improving efficiency and decreasing emptyings by 51%, Herning municipality saved up 71% on yearly waste management costs.